Snubs, harsh words at Asia security meet as U.S. and Japan rile China

 "Leaders are aware that their countries have huge stakes in this relationship and they are committed to trying to find areas where interests do overlap, where they can work together."

-William Cohen, a former U.S. secretary for defence, said the strong words from the United States and Japan were necessary.
+William Cohen, a former U.S. secretary for defense, said the strong words from the United States and Japan were necessary.

 "China is growing, it's maturing, it's also feeling its oats a bit and throwing its weight around.
 That is normal if they see no counterweight.
 It's incumbent upon us to say, okay, there are limits.
 These things have to be said."